wp-plugins/related-posts-line-up-exactry-by-milliard/readme.txt

 1.Inspite of you set different aspect ratio thumbnails ,  posts line-up exactly horizontal as yahoo-tech.

-2.better design for:Gadget,Gourmet,Viral Media
+better design for:Gadget,Gourmet,Viral Media

-1. Infinity scroll increase count of impression as twitter or facebook
+2.Infinity scroll increase count of impression as twitter or facebook

-2.increase pv for:website has many posts
+increase pv for:website has many posts

-1.Good designed for Smartphone / Tablet / PC
+3.Good designed for Smartphone / Tablet / PC

-2.increase ov for:website has pc , tablet , smartphone users
+increase ov for:website has pc , tablet , smartphone users

 **Technical Features